Child Custody and Separation

 Before applying to the court for a parenting order, the law requires that you make a genuine effort to resolve issues with your child’s other parent.

-Both parents will be required to attend Family Dispute Resolution to try to resolve the situation.
+Both parents must attend Family Dispute Resolution to attempt to resolve the situation.
 This is done through mediation with an independent expert, usually through a Family Relationships Centre, or with an Accredited Family Dispute Resolution Practitioner, or privately with your lawyer.

-If your situation is urgent, involves family violence or child abuse, you may be able to apply directly to the court without mediation.
+If your situation is urgent and involves family violence or child abuse, you may be able to apply directly to the court without mediation.

 Contact our family lawyers in Cairns now for legal advice and support.